upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 But we can go further.
-In the private styling we can setup disabled Choices so that they look like they've been selected, so this can only be used if the Row is explicitely for Choices you don't want to be taken back, otherwise the styling would be inconsistent.
+In the private styling we can setup disabled Choices so that they look like they've been selected, so this can only be used if the Row is explicitly for Choices you don't want to be taken back, otherwise the styling would be inconsistent.

 Do this like so: